ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 Just ["Luke","Leia","Han"]
 ```

-This works out okay, it's by no means "unusable", but let's take a look at how GADTs can allow us to encourage better error messages while also making it easier to read, and reduce the required boilerplate all at once!
+This works out okay but it's unintuitive to users to *need* a type annotation.
+Let's take a look at how GADTs can allow us to encourage better error messages while also making it easier to read, and reduce the amount of boilerplate required.

 ## The GADT approach